 ♥ a way of becoming more aware of ourselves – our body, mind and emotional responses

 ♥ a way of developing greater kindness and patience

 ♥ a way of deepening our understanding of life and insight into reality

 ♥ a way of finding peace and relaxation

 ♥ something that begins to give benefits quickly and can have life-changing effects.

 At Newcastle Buddhist Centre, you will find:

-♦ introductory courses and drop-in classes in meditation and Buddhism
+♦ introductory drop-in classes in meditation and Buddhism

 ♦ regular events to help you explore Buddhist practice in your own life